Your Financial Goals:

 expenses on a regular basis, so that items do not get overlooked.

-Dr. Voyageur does this at least once a week, and then throws
+Dr. Voyageur download transactions at least once a week, and then throws

 the receipts in a box that he does not need to sort through at